michaeldallariva/MichkaMC/README.md

 # MichkaMC (Mail and Chat)

-**A secure Android app that unites a full email client, end-to-end-encrypted username-only chat, calendar, to-dos and contacts, with everything encrypted on the device.**
+**A secure Android app that unites a full email client, end-to-end-encrypted chat, calendar, to-dos, contacts and a secure vault, with everything encrypted on the device.**

 Source-available | Non-commercial | Android 8.0+ | Kotlin and Jetpack Compose